hstrohmaier/ha_comfoconnectpro/README.md

 Copy all files from custom_components/ha_comfoconnectpro/ to custom_components/ha_comfoconnectpro/ inside your config Home Assistant directory.

 ### Prerequisites
-- Ownership of a ComfoConnectPRO interface and ComfoAir Q 350 series
+- Ownership of a Zehnder ComfoConnect PRO interface and ComfoAir Q 350 series
-- Network connection to the ComfoConnectPRO interface (Modbus-TCP)
+- Network connection to the Zehnder ComfoConnect PRO interface (Modbus-TCP)

 ## Configuration via UI
 When adding the component to the Home Assistant intance, the config dialog will ask for Name, Host/IP-Address and Slave ID of the interface and the port number (usually 502 for Modbus over TCP)